mariadb-corporation/mdbci/docs/cli_help.md

 list\_cloud\_instances Show list all active instances on Cloud Providers.

-list-unused-resources Show additional cloud resources that are lost or unused
+list-cloud-resources Show additional cloud resources that are lost or unused

 remove\_product Remove the product on selected node.